 Your Child Can Read Every Word But Doesn't Understand What They Read.
 Here's Why.

 Most parents assume that if their child reads fluently, reading is not the problem.
 So when comprehension struggles surface, the explanations become behavioral.
 He's not paying attention.
 She's being lazy.
 He just doesn't care about school.
 The child is often redirected, reminded, and sometimes punished for something that was never a behavior problem to begin with.
-It was always a language problem.

 What Is a Word Caller?